triggermesh/docs/docs/concepts/scaling.md

 # Component Scaling

-TriggerMesh Components that are able to spin up replicas without leading to missing or duplicated events will scale uner heavy load.
+TriggerMesh Components that are able to spin up replicas without leading to missing or duplicated events will scale under heavy load.

-In contrast those components whose external system imposes a model where multiple instances of a client are not allowed or require distributed coordination won't scale..
+In contrast those components whose external system imposes a model where multiple instances of a client are not allowed or require distributed coordination won't scale.

 As a general rule scaling per component type defaults to: